Jaokimben/CISOA/README.md

 ## Deployment Options 🚀

+### Cloud Deployment Notes

+**For all platforms (Railway.app, Render.com, etc):**

+1. The deployment may take several minutes to initialize the database
+2. Required system dependencies are now included in the Docker image
+3. The container includes a health check for database readiness

-### Railway.app Deployment (Recommended Free Tier)
+**Railway.app Deployment (Recommended Free Tier):**

 1. Create a Railway account at [railway.app](https://railway.app)
 2. Start a new project and select "Deploy from GitHub"
 3. Connect your GitHub repository
 4. Railway will automatically detect the Docker setup
-5. Configure environment variables as needed (refer to backend/.env.example)
+5. Configure environment variables (refer to backend/.env.example)
 6. Deploy!

+**Render.com Deployment:**
+- Follow same steps as Railway
+- May need to increase build timeout (default is 10min)

 ### Local Docker Deployment